 When welding materials that have a surface coating for example primer paints or zinc coating, there is always a great chance of porosity since the coatings do generate huge amounts of fumes whenever welding.

 Excess gases forming in crevices are the main cause of wormholes.
 Just like in distributed porosity, primed vertical members in the T-joints will have to meet the recommendations of the manufacturer which is in most cases 20µm.

-Crater pipe can always form during the last solidification whenever there is gas porosity.
-In most cases, shrinkage is one of the main causes and the conditions available whenever volume changes take place during liquid to solid transformation lead to its exaggeration.
+Crater pipes can always form during the last solidification whenever there is gas porosity.
+In most cases, shrinkage is one of the main causes, and the conditions available whenever volume changes take place during liquid to solid transformation lead to its exaggeration.

 Rapid solidification in the weld pool takes place when the welding arc is completely extinguished.
 When you stop welding wire from getting attached to the weld pool before stopping the welding arc, there are high chances a crater will form.

 Considering all the issues that can lead to porosity, it seems quite impossible to prevent it from happening.
 Cluster porosity in welding can be quite easy to avoid.
 In fact, it gets much easier as you gain more experience in welding.

 One of the easiest ways of avoiding porosity is taking precautions that all welders need to be practicing.
 Some of the precautions include: